 Remembering the Dunkirk evacuation The evacuation of Allied soldiers during the Second World War from the beaches of Dunkirk in the north of France, took place between 26 May and 4 June 1940.
 Initially, the Battle of Britain Exhibition and Visitor Centre in Uxbridge was set to host a range of activities in May to mark the 80th anniversary, including a film screening of Dunkirk (1958) and a new tour highlighting the bunker's role in providing air cover for the evacuation, codenamed Operation Dynamo.
 A variety of online activities were instead hosted, aimed at families and military history enthusiasts alike, in the lead up to the anniversary, and original photos and facts were posted on social media.
 During Operation Dynamo hundreds of private boats assisted in evacuating troops across the English Channel, rescuing 338,000 British, French, and other Allied servicemen who were cornered along the beaches of Dunkirk.
 The patriotic tale of these smaller ships, some of which were captained by their civilian owners, was an important part of the evacuation.
 To mark this, the bunker's education team shared a resource pack on social media with historical information and an activity inviting families to use recyclable materials to make their own little ship which could transport a toy soldier across their own bath or sink.
 Short films were also shared on social media, highlighting the pivotal role the bunker played in the Dunkirk evacuation, and the importance of the fighter aircraft, controlled from RAF Uxbridge.
 Leader of the Council, Cllr Ray Puddifoot, said: "The Battle of Britain Bunker played a crucial role in the defence of the United Kingdom throughout the Second World War, particularly during the Dunkirk evacuation and Operation Overlord.
 Hillingdon Council is proud of the borough's RAF heritage and I am delighted so many residents joined us in the online activities to honour such important historical occasions."
 Marking D-Day 76 This year was the 76th anniversary of the Normandy Landings, originally code-named Operation Overlord - the largest military naval, air and land operation in history, which also marked a turning point in the war.
-The bunker had organised a pecial event to mark the D-Day anniversary on Saturday 6 June. tours of the bunker, focusing on place, and highlighting the bunker's important role in the invasion.
-A re-enactment performance of Flt Lt Cecil 'Jimmy' Rawnsley, during the evening of 5 and 6 June 1944, family activities and a film screening of Saving Private Ryan (1998) were also planned.
-While residents were unable to visit the bunker, a series of featuring Rawnsley's re-enactment and highlighting the historical context for Operation Overlord.
-Operation Överlord involved 156,000 troops landing on the beaches of Normandy.
-It was the largest seaborne invasion in history, and would eventually lead to the liberation of Western Europe from of paratroopers landed in France by parachuting into occupied territory, behind enemy lines.
-HILLINGDON events
+The bunker had organised a The bunker had organised a special event to mark the D-Day anniversary on Saturday 6 June.
+The day was due to feature special tours of the bunker, focusing on the activities that historically took place, and highlighting the bunker's important role in the invasion.
+A re-enactment performance of Flt Lt Cecil 'Jimmy' Rawnsley, who was on duty in the bunker during the evening of 5 and 6 June 1944, family activities and a film screening of Saving Private Ryan (1998) were also planned.

+While residents were unable to visit the bunker, a series of videos produced by the team were shared via social media, featuring Rawnsley's re-enactment and highlighting the historical context for Operation Overlord.
+Operation Overlord involved 156,000 troops landing on the beaches of Normandy.
+It was the largest seaborne invasion in history, and would eventually lead to the liberation of Western Europe from Nazi occupied forces.
+Thousands of paratroopers landed in France by parachuting into occupied territory, behind enemy lines.
+Upcoming events